 “Towns of St. Lawrence County Barn Quilt” mural painting sessions (June 11-12 and June 27-29)

-Leading up to the summer Barn Quilt Parties, TAUNY will host a barn quilt painting studio at The TAUNY Center in Canton throughout the month of June with project organizer and barn quilt painter Ruth McWilliams.
-The painting studio will include opportunities for town representatives involved with the “Towns of St. Lawrence County Barn Quilt” mural project to work on the mural and for visitors to drop by and see barn quilt painting in action.
-Stay tuned for further pop-up viewing opportunities as well.
+Leading up to the summer Barn Quilt Parties, TAUNY will hosted a barn quilt painting studio at The TAUNY Center in Canton throughout the month of June with project organizer and barn quilt painter Ruth McWilliams.
+The painting studio included opportunities for town representatives involved with the “Towns of St. Lawrence County Barn Quilt” mural project to work on the mural and for visitors to drop by and see barn quilt painting in action.

 Barn Quilt Painting Classes (June 6-8 and June 20-22)

-In the “How-To” Barn Quilt Class: Basics from Inspiration to Installation, participants will learn about the history of barn quilts in the United States and St. Lawrence County and learn how to make their very own 2’x2’ barn quilt from start to finish.
-These two 3-day classes will take place at The TAUNY Center on June 6-8 and again on June 20-22.
-See listings on the TAUNY Calendar at http://tauny.org/sections/4/calendar for more information and how to register.
+In the “How-To” Barn Quilt Class: Basics from Inspiration to Installation, participants learned about the history of barn quilts in the United States and St. Lawrence County and learned how to make their very own 2’x2’ barn quilt from start to finish.

 Preparations for a major 2020 exhibit at The TAUNY Center